Ultrafast dynamics of entanglement in Heisenberg antiferromagnets: Introduction

 The study of entanglement in non-equilibrium quantum systems has gained considerable attention in recent years, fueled by the possibility to probe the dynamics of quantum correlations in systems such as cold atoms \cite{Greiner, Lewenstein} and trapped ions \cite{Leibfried, Blatt}, which provide experimental access to fundamental questions concerning the onset of thermalization in isolated quantum many-body systems \cite{Eisert, Gogolin, Rigol}.

-The timescale of the growth of entanglement has been studied in a wide variety of one-dimensional systems, following quantum quenches \cite{De Chiara, Lauchli, Fagotti, Calabrese2009, Kormos2014, Collura, Hazzard, Buyskikh, Kormos2016, Ho, Alba, Calabrese2020}.
+The dynamics of entanglement has been studied in a wide variety of one-dimensional systems, following quantum quenches \cite{De Chiara, Lauchli, Fagotti, Calabrese2009, Kormos2014, Collura, Hazzard, Buyskikh, Kormos2016, Ho, Alba, Calabrese2020}.
 Due to a widely accepted semi-classical approach pioneered by Calabrese and Cardy \cite{Calabrese}, the post-quench dynamics can be understood as ballistic propagation of pairs of entangled quasiparticles that, as they move, correlate spatially separated regions of the system.
 As a consequence, entanglement grows linearly with time, with a speed determined by the highest quasiparticle velocity, setting a fundamental bound for the time scale at which thermalization can set in.

 In principle, recently developed ultrafast pump-probe techniques make it possible to investigate entanglement dynamics in extended quantum materials as well.
 However, in these systems the light-matter interaction in general breaks rotation invariance, even in the simplest electric dipole approximation, yielding homogeneous (\emph{i.e.} translationally invariant) yet spatially anisotropic perturbations.
 For this reason, it is unclear how to link the dynamics in these systems to the isotropic quenches considered so far.
-Studying the entanglement growth in quantum materials requires, therefore, to uncover the non-equilibrium dynamics following spatially anisotropic excitation protocols.
-This touches the fundamental question on the timescale of entanglement growth and may reveal how the quasiparticle picture generalizes to high dimensional and spatially anisotropic cases.
+Studying the entanglement dynamics in quantum materials requires, therefore, to uncover the non-equilibrium dynamics following spatially anisotropic excitation protocols and this may reveal how the quasiparticle picture generalizes to high dimensional and spatially anisotropic cases.

-A prime example of spatially anisotropic control of quantum interactions is the ultrafast control of exchange interactions, which recently has emerged as a central tool for the manipulation of quantum materials \cite{Mentink2014, Mentink2015, Claassen, Kitamura, Liu2018, Chaudhary, Barbeau, Mikhaylovskiy2015, Mikhaylovskiy2020, Losada, Sriram, Ke, Sentef2020, Ono, Ron, Wang}.
+A prime example of spatially anisotropic control of quantum interactions is the ultrafast control of exchange interactions, which recently has emerged as a central tool for the manipulation of quantum materials \cite{Mentink2014, Mentink2015, Claassen, Kitamura, Liu2018, Chaudhary, Barbeau, Mikhaylovskiy2015, Mikhaylovskiy2020, Losada, Sriram, Ke, Sentef2020, Ono, Wang}.
 In this case, the light-matter interaction depends on the relative orientation of the laser field polarization and the exchange bonds, resulting in homogeneous but spatially anisotropic perturbations.